gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/transfer-order/reports.md

 ---
 description: >-
-  Discover how transfer order movements are tracked for timely synchronization between HotWax and NetSuite with efficient reports.
+  Learn how transfer orders are tracked and synced between HotWax and NetSuite with efficient reports.
 ---

 # Reports